 While there is a lot of literature on what stock is and how it differs from broth; Vegetable stock is now often used interchangeably with Vegetable broth.
 The naming convention has nothing to do with the actual recipe.

-- Is easy to make and needs only a handful of vegetables, spices and water.
+- It is easy to make and needs only a handful of vegetables, spices and water.
 I like to use only three vegetables to make my stock.

 - I make it in the Instant Pot to cut down the time that we need to keep an eye on the stock.
 It makes the recipe hands-free and something that can be made while prepping other things on the side.